kineticstoolkit/kineticstoolkit_doc/src/geometry_creating_point_series.md

 ## Series of constant values

-The function [ktk.geometry.create_point_series](api/ktk.geometry.create_point_series.rst) has a convenient argument `length` for series of constant values.
+The function {{ktk_geometry_create_point_series}} has a convenient argument `length` for series of constant values.
 For instance, if we need to repeat a constant point over five samples:

 ```{code-cell} ipython3
 ktk.geometry.create_point_series([[1.0, 2.0, 3.0]], length=5)